tomlarkworthy/animaxe/README.md

 Engineering
 --------------
 - figure out why example3 cannot have move than 1000 particles without a stack overflow
-- remove randomness (example 3) with a random seed (seed random with animation seed?) for repeatabe tests
+- replace parallel with its own internal animator OR make parallel the only option
-- replace paralel with its own internal animator OR make parallel the only option
+- check for memory leaks.
-- check for memory leaks from recursive closures.
+- Time travelling debugger? http://elm-lang.org/blog/time-travel-made-easy uses snapshots and fast forwards, totally doable

 Refactors
 ----------